 Well into its sixth decade, Miller's Soul Food is a downtown Dublin institution, known for its stick-to-your-ribs comfort food.
 The family-run business serves up a rotating menu of cafeteria-style meat-and-three options.
 Mains include chicken and dumplings, pigs feet, baked salmon, pork chops in gravy, and even oxtails with rice.
 Choose from stewed rutabagas, tender collard greens, candied yams, macaroni and cheese, and other options for sides.

-Whether you’re seeking high-end, modern fare by award-winning chefs, down-home soul food from a meat-and-three, or fresh, health-minded creations on the go, Georgia’s African American chefs and restaurateurs offer a wealth of dining options — and proudly carry on a rich culinary and cultural legacy.
+Whether you're seeking high-end, modern fare by award-winning chefs, down-home soul food from a meat-and-three, or fresh, health-minded creations on the go, Georgia’s Black chefs and restaurateurs offer a wealth of dining options — and proudly carry on a rich culinary and cultural legacy.